Farama-Foundation/momaland/docs/wrappers/wrappers.md

 For conversion between `AEC` and `Parallel` APIs, the native MOMAland wrappers must be used.
 On top of conversion wrappers, there are also a few utility wrappers.

-Wrappers for the `AEC` and `Parallel` wrappers are split into their own modules and can be accessed like `momaland.utils.parallel_wrappers.LinearReward`.
+Wrappers for the `AEC` and `Parallel` wrappers are split into their own modules and can be accessed like `momaland.utils.parallel_wrappers.LinearizeReward`.

 ## Conversion